mongodb-js/collection-sample/README.md

 result set count (but less than 100%), the algorithm falls back to the reservoir sampling, to avoid a blocking sort stage on the server.

-If the `raw` option is used, native sampling will always be used even if the sample size is above 5%.

 #### Reservoir Sampling